CARV-ICS-FORTH/frisbee/.github/ISSUE_TEMPLATE/feature_request.md

 ---
 name: "\U0001F680 Feature Request"
+about: Suggest an idea for this project
-about: I have a suggestion title: ''
+title: ''
 labels: ''
 assignees: ''